 The SolarMonkey Adventurer Solar Charger

 This is a portable, lightweight (0.9 oz) solar panel designed to charge smartphones, GPS, LED lamps and other devices.
 Based on product specifications, it can charge an iPhone 6 in 3-4 hours and a GPS system in 2-3 hours.
-The solar panels are housed in an aluminium case that acts as a heat-sync, making the panel both efficient and hard-wearing and it can charge devices even in low light conditions thanks to the MPPT (Maximum Power Point Tracker) technology included.
+The solar panels are housed in an aluminium case that acts as a heat-sync, making the panel both efficient and hard-wearing.
+It can charge devices even in low light conditions thanks to the MPPT (Maximum Power Point Tracker) technology included.
 The non-reflective, photovoltaic solar panels are tough enough to take the general knocks and spills.
-The solar panel can open to a 225 degree angle which enables it to fit around your bug out bag or along the roof of your tent.
+The solar panel can open to a 225 degree angle.
+This enables it to fit around your bug out bag or along the roof of your tent.
 Output: 5W, 5 V. The SolarMonkey charger can be found on Amazon.

 The Rawlemon Beta.ey S Solar Charger